-SCOPE KEY FINDINGS The audit focussed on the maintenance programmes in place across both Suffolk and Norfolk Constabularies estates.
-There is an Estates although these require - suite of policies, MATERIALITY The Challenge Panel 2018/19 Submission refers to planned maintenance budgets of C216 000 for Norfolk and C226 500 for Suffalk, and reactive Condition surveys v process. rt of a five year budgets of £246,000 for Norfolk and £336,500 for Suffolk, and reactive maintenance budgets of £220,000 for Norfolk and £190,000 for Suffolk.
-Statutory complianc Committee, although PFI providers and lar it would be compre - Testing of maintenance records found that some information is incomplete, which should be resolved with planned additional administration support.
+The audit focussed on the maintenance programmes in place across both Suffolk and Norfolk Constabularies estates.

+The Challenge Panel 2018/19 Submission refers to planned maintenance budgets of £246,000 for Norfolk and £336,500 for Suffolk, and reactive maintenance budgets of £220,000 for Norfolk and £190,000 for Suffolk.

+There is an Estates Management Plan in place and a suite of policies, although these require review and update.

+Condition surveys were undertaken in 2015/16 as part of a five year process.

+Statutory compliance reports are presented to the Health and Safety Committee, although it would be comprehensive to include information from PFI providers and landlords.

+Testing of maintenance records found that some information is incomplete, which should be resolved with planned additional administration support.

 An Outcomes Based Budgeting (OBB) process uses Challenge Panels to scrutinise budgets, and monthly meetings are held with Finance to monitor expenditure.

-OVERALL ASSURANCE ASSESSMENT ACTION POINTS Autor Helle Urgent Important Routine Operational SUBSTANTIAL ASSURANCE REASONABLE ASSURANCE 0 3 3 0
+Urgent Urgent Important Operational 0 3 3 0

-NO ASSURANCE

-Recommendations - Urgent (Priority 1), Important (Priority 2) and Not Approved